src-d/guide/talent/sourcerers/jorgeschnura.md

 - Why did you join source{d}?
   - I had no other option when I co-founded it
 - Where will you work from?
-  - Mostly from the Madrid office, although I ususally work from home on Wednesdays.
+  - Mostly from the Madrid office, although I usually work from home on Wednesdays.
 - If you could only save one programming language, which one would it be?
   - From the three that I've learnt it would probably be Python.
 - If you wanted to do an investment, what company would you choose?
   - I guess source{d} doesn't count, so it would be Nvidia.